-We’re not going to be jetting off abroad any time soon so instead you can use this summer to explore the city on foot.
 As well helping you get those steps in, walking in London gives you the chance to discover new parts of the city you’d never be able to see on public transport, and best of all, it’s totally FREE.
-From strolling along the river to admiring some public artwork to exploring ancient woodlands, these are eight of the best London walks.
+Footways has four nature-focused walks across different parts of the city – Wanstead to Royal Docks, Burnt Oak to Wembley, Swiss Cottage to King’s Cross and Bermondsey to Brockley – handily mapped out if you’re keen to spot some London wildlife.
+We’ve got eight of our fave London walks listed too, from strolling along the river to admiring some public artwork to exploring ancient woodlands.

 This 4.5 mile stretch between Finsbury Park and Alexandra Palace is a local nature reserve and passes through some of the greenest areas in London.
 It follows the route of an old railway line, which is mostly demolished save for a few parts that can be seen through the trees.
 Now overgrown with plant life, the walk is great way to spend an afternoon!